-Master of Business Administration with a specialization in Entrepreneurship

-An applicant must have an undergraduate degree from an accredited institution in order to be considered for acceptance into the MBA program.
-Prospective MBA students may be accepted as either Degree Seeking or Professional Development.
-For Degree Seeking status, an applicant must meet at least the following requirement: (200 X undergraduate GPA) + GMAT ≥ 950 and GMAT ≥400 or {200 X (upper division undergraduate GPA)} + GMAT≥ 1050 and GMAT≥400.
-Applicants who do not meet the above requirement, but have a minimum undergraduate GPA of 2.75 or a minimum 450 GMAT score can be accepted under the Professional Development status.
-This status allows a student to enroll in up to 12 credit hours of course work (maximum 6 credit hours at 600 level).
-These credit hours may be applied toward the student's curriculum once he/she meets the aforementioned minimum requirements.
-The GRE predicted score for the GMAT may be used in the above admission formula.
-For details and other requirements, see http://www.uncfsu.edu/mba/admissions.htm
+Master of Business Administration with a specialization in Entrepreneurship Program Requirements Credits Total Credit Hours 36.0 An applicant must hold an undergraduate degree from a regionally accredited institution (or equivalent) to be admitted into the MBA program.
+Students may be admitted to either Degree Seeking or Professional Development status.
+To be admitted to Degree Seeking status, an applicant must possess: a minimum GPA of 2.75; and a minimum GMAT (or GRE predicted GMAT) score of 400 or a GMAT waiver.
+To be admitted to Professional Development status, an applicant must possess: a minimum undergraduate GPA of 2.75; or a minimum GMAT (or GRE predicted GMAT) score of 400; or a GMAT waiver.
+Professional Development status allows a student to engell in up to 12 gradit hours of graduate gourse work.
+These gradit hours can be student to enroll in up to 12 credit hours of graduate course work.
+These credit hours can be applied toward the student's curriculum once he/she enters Degree Seeking status.
+For details and other requirements, see http://mba.uncfsu.edu/apply/